ra1nb0rn/avain/README.md

 ## Installation
 As of now, this tool only works on macOS and Linux (Ubuntu / Kali).
 Before installing, make sure to read the OS specific requirements below.
 To install AVAIN and all of its required software automatically, run ``./install.sh``.
-A list of .
-Software packages are installed with a platform specific package manager and ``pip3``.
+The software packages are installed with a platform specific package manager and ``pip3``.
 For more detailed information have a look at the ``install.sh`` script directly or the list of all required / installed software packages further down [below](#used_software).
+After installation, AVAIN may only be fully useable by the original user that installed it (and root).

 ### Specific macOS Requirements
 On macOS a running version of Homebrew is required for the automated installation.
 Look [here](https://brew.sh/index_de) for instructions on how to install Homebrew.
 Additionally, Homebrew's ``coreutils`` package has to be installed.